yo-yo-yo-jbo/baba_is_cpu/README.md

 I have used a [free level editor](https://hempuli.itch.io/baba-is-you-level-editor-beta) to play around with this experiment.
 Sadly, levels have a size limit of 33x8, but it's good enough for the purpose of building the basic building-blocks of a CPU.

+## Designing a CPU
+What do we need to "create" a CPU in software?
+Apparently not much!
+We only need the following receipe:
+- A way to represent bits (`0` and `1`).
+- A way to transmit bits (in `wires`).
+Note this includes splitting a wire into two, just like in electric circuits.
+- [Functionally complete](https://en.wikipedia.org/wiki/Functional_completeness) gates.
+For the same of simplicity - being able to implement a [NAND gate](https://en.wikipedia.org/wiki/NAND_gate).

+Everything else (ALU, registers, control units) could be implemented using those.
+I think that's pretty amazing!
+In fact, I highly recommend the course [From NAND to Tetris](https://www.nand2tetris.org) that shows exactly how to get to a full CPU from those 3 concepts.